bionicdl-sustech/DeepClawBenchmark/doc/deepclawdoc/docs/pipeline.md

 Motion planning utilizes information above, such as grasping pose, force sensor data, constrain of the robot system, and limitation of working space, to obtain collision-free trajectories.
 Currently, waypoint-based motion planning is used through our tasks.
 For UR5 and UR10e, we utilize the movej command implemented in UR’s controller to plan and execute a path between waypoints.
 For Franka, we utilize a fourthorder motion generator in the joint space provided by the libfranka software.

+## End-to-End

+Actually, many learning algorithms may implement multiple functions, like SSD for both localization and recognition.
+So, the sub-task process may transforms to three or two, even only one stage process.

+> NOTE: DeepClaw provides several popular algorithm modules in `deepclaw/modules`, developers can implement a standardized sub-task by combining some modules.
+More details can be found at [Model Zoo]([])